freebsd/freebsd-quarterly/2019q4/nomadbsd.md

 Contact: NomadBSD Team <info@NomadBSD.org>

-NomadBSD is a persistent live system for USB flash drives, based on FreeBSD®.
+NomadBSD is a persistent live system for USB flash drives, based on FreeBSD.
-Together with automatic hardware detection and setup, it is configured to be used as a desktop system that works out of the box, but can also be used for data recovery, for educational purposes, or to test FreeBSD®'s hardware compatibility.
+Together with automatic hardware detection and setup, it is configured to be used as a desktop system that works out of the box, but can also be used for data recovery, for educational purposes, or testing FreeBSD's hardware compatibility.

 After one release candidate the NomadBSD Team finished and released NomadBSD